Over H1 2016, the office take-up in the greater Paris region has reached 1,139,200 sqm which is up by 20% when compared to H1 2015.

-Every quarter, ImmoStat, an independent entity pooling data for the four main brokers in French Commercial Real Estate (BNP Paribas Real Estate, CBRE, DTZ et JLL) presents its key indicators for the Greater Paris Region.
+Every quarter, ImmoStat, an independent entity pooling data for the four main brokers in French Commercial Real Estate (BNP Paribas Real Estate, CBRE, JLL and DTZ now operating under the brand Cushman & Wakefield) presents its key indicators for the greater Paris Region.

 The present release covers:

 the office take-up (both new lettings and sales to occupiers)